lollo25/graphapi-utils/README.md

 ## Limitations

 - Groups are all kept in memory before the saving for the sake of simplicity, therefore this might cause high memory allocation in case of a large number of groups.
 If this case must be covered, the application should save each page as soon as it is retrieved.
+- Group model is phisically mapped into c# class for the sake of simplicity.
+An automatic mapper using Source Generators would be more flexible and solid.